Chilliwack Dog Bite Lawyer

-If a dog has attacked you or a loved one in Chilliwack, contact a personal injury lawyer at Preszler Law to explore your legal options.
+If a dog has attacked you or a loved one in Chilliwack, contact a personal injury lawyer at Preszler Injury Lawyers to explore your legal options.
 We offer free consultations and require no upfront fees.
 You only pay for legal services if we secure money on your behalf.

 Dog Owner Liability in Chilliwack